 - Focus on a topic you’re passionate about, even if it has nothing to do with the position you hope to get.
 This reflects your personal brand.

-- Consider a number of options ranging from traditional written blog, to short form blogging, or photo blogging.
+- Consider a number of options ranging from the traditional written blog to short-form blogging, or photo blogging.